 Aide/Support Worker* Guidelines:

-*If your camper recieves support at school/home then an Aide/Support worker is strongly recommended to participate in the program/camp.
+*If your camper receives support at school/home then an Aide/Support worker is strongly recommended to participate in the program/camp.

-Our Achievers camp is soley reserved for campers with physical disabilities and supported by Calgary Adapted Hub powered by Jumpstart.
+Our Achievers camp is solely reserved for campers with physical disabilities and supported by Calgary Adapted Hub powered by Jumpstart.

-Youth Programming (MRU Camps), as part of MRU’s Finance and Administration division, celebrates justice, equity, diversity, and inclusion (JEDI).
+Youth Programming (MRU Camps) celebrates justice, equity, diversity, and inclusion (JEDI).

 Camper Checklist